Affiliate links on Android Authority may earn us a commission. Learn more.

 Check if the device is charging

-Your Switch is likely not turning on because it is out of battery.
-Use the charger and cable with another device and check for torn or frayed cords.
-You’ll need a replacement if it’s a hardware issue.
-If you’re planning to get a third-party charger, ensure it meets the minimum requirements to charge the device.
-The Switch supports USB PD (USB Power Delivery) over USB-C and charges quickly with an 18W charger.
-But we recommend getting a 25-3oW charger to fast charge the console in all conditions.
-You’ll need at least a 45W charger for the dock.
+If you’re planning to get a third-party charger, ensure it meets Nintendo’s minimum requirements.
+The Switch supports USB PD (USB Power Delivery) over USB-C, and charges quickly with an 18W charger.
+We recommend getting a 25-3oW charger, however, to fast-charge whenever possible.
+You’ll need at least a 45W charger for the official Switch dock.

-If you plug your Switch into the dock to charge it, it might be a placement issue.
-The green LED indicator will light up for a few seconds when you place the console correctly in the dock.
-However, keep in mind that the LED isn’t a charging indicator.
-Check whether it’s a problem with the dock by plugging the charger directly into the console.
-If the Switch charges, you will need to replace your dock.
+If you normally plug your Switch into the dock to charge, it could be a placement issue.
+The green LED indicator will light up for a few seconds when you insert the console correctly.
+That light isn’t a charging indicator though, so check whether it’s a problem with the dock by plugging your charger directly into the console.
+If the Switch powers up, you’ll need to replace your dock.

-Once you’re able to charge the Switch again, press the power button at the top of the Switch to turn it on and see if it’s working.
-The Switch takes about three hours to charge fully, so try turning the console on after an hour or so.
-If possible, try not to let the battery of the console drain completely before charging it.
+Once you’re able to charge your Switch again, wait a few minutes, then press the power button at the top of the Switch to turn it on.
+The Switch takes about 3 hours to charge completely, so the longer you can wait, the better.
+Going forward, try never to let the battery of the console drain completely.

 Perform a hard reset

 You can try a hard reset to turn on an unresponsive Switch.
-Press and hold the power button at the top of the device for around 20 seconds and then press the power button once as you usually would to turn it on.
+Press and hold the power button at the top of the device for around 20 second, then press the power button once as you usually would to turn it on.

 Use Maintenance Mode